Skip to main content

 escape_url

-Escapes the content of a URL input, enforcing specified protocols, stripping invalid and dangerous characters, and encoding HTML entities.
-Returns empty if a URL is valid.
+Escapes the content of a URL input, enforcing specified protocols, sanitizing invalid and dangerous characters, and encoding HTML entities.
 Use this filter for HubL variables that are used within HTML attributes that should be valid URLs.

 escapejson